marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 The expression profiles of *BnFRI* genes in the apex (Figure \ref{figure:3xx:friapex}) and leaf (Figure \ref{figure:3xx:frileaf}) exhibit strong similarities, suggesting that the *BnFRI* genes have not diverged in terms of expression domain.
 Slight expression increases are observed for most copies in both the apex and leaf, with this not being the case for the C9 copy in the leaf (Figure \ref{figure:3xx:frileaf}).
 Comparing the magnitudes of expression between varieties reveals *BnFLC.A10* is the only copy that exhibits clear differences.
-The copy of *BnFLC* on A10 is more highly expressed in the winter variety, consistent with this copy being responsible for the higher expression of *BnFLC* genes in the winter variety (section \ref{section:winter:flc}).
+The copy of *BnFLC* on A10 is more highly expressed in the winter variety, consistent with this copy being potentially responsible for the higher expression of *BnFLC* genes in the winter variety (section \ref{section:winter:flc}).

 ### Conclusions